keysight-eggplant/real-user-data-sdk-js/README.md

 ## E-Commerce with conversion

-- Use [this example](examples/Vanilla/Conversion/) as starting point if you are going to collect data for converting currency *A* to currency *B*.
+- Use [this example](examples/Vanilla/Conversion/) as starting point if you are going to collect data about converting User Journeys.

 ## Custom collector